Sparsity Constrained Minimization via Mathematical Programming with Equilibrium Constraints: On MPEC Optimization

 \textbf{MPEC-EPM vs. MPEC-ADM.} We consider two algorithms based on two variational characterizations of the $\ell_0$ norm function (separable and non-separable MPEC\footnote{Note that the non-separable MPEC has one equilibrium constraint ($\|\bbb{x}\|_1= \la \bbb{x},\bbb{u}\ra$) and the separable MPEC has $n$ equilibrium constraints ($|\bbb{x}|\odot \bbb{v}=\bbb{0}$).
 The terms separable and non-separable are related to whether the constraints can be decomposed to independent components.}).
 Generally speaking, both methods have their own merits. \textbf{(a)} MPEC-EPM is more simple since it can directly use existing $\ell_1$ norm minimization solvers/codes while MPEC-ADM involves additional computation for the quadratic term in the standard Lagrangian function. \textbf{(b)} MPEC-EPM is less adaptive in its per-iteration optimization, since the penalty parameter $\rho$ is monolithically increased until a threshold is achieved.
-In comparison, MPEC-ADM is more adaptive, since a constant penalty also guarantees monotonically non-decreasing multipliers and convergence. \textbf{(c)} Regarding numerical robustness, while MPEC-EPM needs to solve the subproblem with certain accuracy, MPEC-ADM is more robust since the dual Lagrangian function provides a support function and the solution never degenerates even if the $\bbb{x}$-problem is solved only approximately. \textbf{(d)} For matrix extensions, one can extend our results to the matrix rank problem for non-separable MPEC\footnote{$rank(\bbb{X}) = \min_{\|\bbb{U}\|\leq 1}~\|\bbb{U}\|_*,~s.t.~\|\bbb{X}\|_* = \la \bbb{X},\bbb{U} \ra$} and separable MPEC\footnote{$rank(\bbb{X}) = \min_{\bbb{0}\leq \bbb{v} \leq \bbb{1}}~\la \bbb{1},\bbb{1}-\bbb{v}\ra ,~s.t.~\sigma(\bbb{X})\odot \bbb{v} = \bbb{0}$.}.
-The former reformulation for the rank function is more interesting, since it results in a convex function with respect to $\bbb{X}$.
+In comparison, MPEC-ADM is more adaptive, since a constant penalty also guarantees monotonically non-decreasing multipliers and convergence. \textbf{(c)} Regarding numerical robustness, while MPEC-EPM needs to solve the subproblem with certain accuracy, MPEC-ADM is more robust since the dual Lagrangian function provides a support function and the solution never degenerates even if the $\bbb{x}$-problem is solved only approximately.